-- 1. Schedule an appointment with the faculty advisor in his/her major. - 2.
-Consult Academic Affairs Counselor Ernesto Morales and complete a request form for an academic peer mentor (APM), available at the Whitten reception desk or via email request to ernesto.morales@woodbury.edu. - 3.
+- Schedule an appointment with the faculty advisor in his/her major. - 2.
+Consult Academic Affairs Counselor Jennifer Meza-Zaragoza and complete a request form for an academic peer mentor (APM), available at the Whitten reception desk or via email request to jennifer.meza-zaragoza@woodbury.edu. - 3.
 Utilize the free support services available to students in the Whitten Student Center Burbank campus or via your facility (San Diego and Burbank):